KAREN PALAFOX

 ABOUT ME

-I am a movement researcher, dedicated to Somatic Education, Contact Improvisation, and Evolutionary Aquatic Movement.
+I am a movement researcher dedicated to Somatic Education, Contact Improvisation, and Evolutionary Aquatic Movement.
 I have participated in and organized dance, improvisation, and somatic gatherings in Mexico, Brazil, Germany, Argentina, New Zealand, the United States, Colombia, and Ecuador.

-In truth, I have literally danced my entire life… but 14 years ago I began formal studies to deepen into movement pedagogies and somatic practices.
-In 2011, I completed a Bachelor’s degree in Dance at UDLAP, and soon after I began my training through ISMETA in Somatic Movement Education and Therapy with the Body Mind Movement® school in Mexico and Brazil starting in 2015.
-In 2016, I had the opportunity to participate in the immersive Improvisation and Somatic program P.O.R.C.H at Ponderosa in Germany.
-These three stages have greatly nourished my path, allowing me to explore somatic approaches such as BMC®, BMM®, Skinner Releasing©, Axis Syllabus©, Feldenkrais©, and the Alexander Technique, to name the most relevant and impactful in my career.
+In 2011, I completed a Bachelor’s Degree in Dance at UDLAP, and shortly after began my training through ISMETA in Somatic Movement Education and Therapy with the Body Mind Movement® school in Mexico and Brazil in 2015.
+In 2016, I had the opportunity to participate in the immersive program in Improvisation and Somatics P.O.R.C.H at Ponderosa in Germany.
+These three stages of my life have deeply nourished my path, allowing me to explore somatic approaches such as BMC®, BMM®, Skinner Releasing Technique©, Axis Syllabus©, Feldenkrais©, and the Alexander Technique, among the most relevant and impactful in my career.

-Recently, I created Fuente Somares, a platform for education and gatherings dedicated to deepening somatic practices and CI on land and in water.
-I was part of the co-direction of Performática: Contemporary Dance and Movement Arts Festival (founded by Ray Schwartz), co-creator of Encuerpar: Somatic Movement Festival, and co-producer of the Contact and Flow festival in multiple editions.
+I was part of the co-directorship of Performática: Festival of Contemporary Dance and Movement Arts (founded by Ray Schwartz), co-creator of Encuerpar, Somatic Movement Festival, and co-producer of Contact and Flow Festival across multiple editions.

 ABOUT MY WORK